Japanese minesweeper Tama Maru No. 2

-Tama Maru No. 2 was a whaler built by Mitsubishi Jukogyo Kabushiki Kaisha, Kobe for Taiyo Hogei Kabushiki Kaisha in 1936.
+Tama Maru No. 2 (Japanese: 第二玉丸) was a whaler built by Mitsubishi Jukogyo Kabushiki Kaisha, Kobe for Taiyo Hogei Kabushiki Kaisha in 1936.
+She was one of 19 Type F ships built.
 She was requisitioned in 1941 by the Imperial Japanese Navy during World War II and converted into a minesweeper.
-On 10 March 1942, during the invasion of Lae-Salamaua, Tama Maru No. 2 was damaged by Douglas SBD Dauntless dive bombers from the United States Navy aircraft carriers and off Lae, New Guinea.
+On 24 December 1942, during the invasion of Lae-Salamaua, Tama Maru No. 2 was attacked and sunk by Douglas SBD Dauntless dive bombers from the United States Navy aircraft carriers and off Lae, New Guinea.

-On 13 March 1942, Tama Maru No. 2 sank as a result of damage inflicted off Lae.